Genesis of the alpha beta T-cell receptor: Methods

-\paragraph*{Pairing of sequences.} We use the data and method of \cite{HowieHighthroughputpairingcell2015} to infer pairing from sequencing data of cells partitioned in $W=95$ wells (instead of 96 as erroneously reported in the original paper, as one of the wells did not provide any results).
+We use the data and method of \cite{HowieHighthroughputpairingcell2015} to infer pairing from sequencing data of cells partitioned in $W=95$ wells (instead of 96 as erroneously reported in the original paper, as one of the wells did not provide any results).
 We calculate the p-value that two sequences each present in $w_1$ and $w_2$ well are found together in $w_{12}$ wells, under the null model that they are distributed randomly and independently: $p(w_{1,2}, w_1, w_2, W) = \sum_{u \geq w_{12}}{{w_1 \choose u}{W - w_1 \choose w_2 - u}}/{{W \choose w_2}}$.

-We set the p-value threshold so that, for each well occupation number, the false discovery rate of $1\%$ is respected.
+We first select all the pairs under a given p-value threshold ($10^{-4}$).
+For $\alpha-\alpha$ and $\beta-\beta$ pairs, we apply a threshold on their Levenshtein distances in order to remove most of the false pairings (pairing of near identical sequences due to sequencing errors).
+Then for each pair of well occupation numbers $(w_1, w_2)$, we set the p-value threshold so that false discovery rate (using the Benjamini–Hochberg procedure) is always less than $1\%$.
+Compared to the analysis of Ref.\,\cite{HowieHighthroughputpairingcell2015}, where the discreteness of the p-value distribution was taken into account by using a permutation algorithm, our approach is more conservative, as we worried about the potential effect of fake pairings on the false discovery rate.
+Thus our reported number of pairs (Table 1) slightly differs from that reported in the original study.